 Commitment Reliability is also measured with story points as a unit.
 It tells about ‘ how reliable the commitment of the scrum team is?’.
 It is analyzed by comparing the total number of story points accepted with the number of story points acceptance committed at the beginning of the sprint.
 The formula for calculating it is equal to (accepted points/committed points)*100.
 Accepted points mean the number of points validated by the product owners.

 3. Capacity Utilization

 It is measured based on efforts estimation.
 The efforts are estimated based on the time invested in hours or days.
 Capacity utilization is the measure of what per cent of the time is utilized by the scrum team to deliver from the whole sprint time available.
 The formula used to calculate it is equal to (Committed/Available)*100.
 It helps in realizing that ‘is the team working to its full potential or not?’.
 It may also explain the reason for the delivery of weak products in the market.

 Also Read: Scrum Testing: A Complete Guide

 There are two kinds of capacity.
 The first one is the planned capacity and another one is committed capacity.
 At the end of the sprint, the scrum reporting is required to check the actual efforts the team put in.
 There are two kinds of values generated in these agile development metrics:

 - Over Estimation, which is equal to ((Estimated – Actual)/Estimated)*100.

 - Under Estimation, which is calculated by the formula equal to ((Actual – Estimated)/Estimated)*100.

-The values generated helps us to realise that we over or underestimated the capacity of the scrum team.
-It guides that what changes should be done in a team or it is working so that the difference between the estimated and actual capacity can be minimised.
+The values generated helps us to realize that we over or underestimated the capacity of the scrum team.
+It guides what changes should be done in a team or it is working so that the difference between the estimated and actual capacity can be minimized.

 5. Scope Change